Command-Line Usage

 fowl is a friendly, human-centric frontend to start or join a forwarding session.
 You may specify streams to forward and rules to accept forwarded streams.

 For example, whether you started or joined a session, either side can ask the other side to start forwarding a port (--remote) or start one on the near side (--local).
-Thus, the options for what to allow are required on both sides.

 Overview of a Session